 See also recent developments in Cattiaux \cite{Ca2} where, among many results, the author develops an approach to taming the singularities of the Keller-Segel system based on Orlicz spaces.

-Regarding well-posedness of particle system with other singular (explicit) interaction kernels (e.g.\,of Bessel process type), see Graczyk-Malecki \cite{GM} and Hufnagel-Andraus \cite{HA} and references therein.
+Regarding well-posedness of particle systems with other singular interaction kernels (e.g.\,of Bessel process type), see Graczyk-Malecki \cite{GM} and Hufnagel-Andraus \cite{HA} and references therein.

-We also mention that the general theory of SDEs with singular drifts was recently ``brought up to the task'', i.e.\,one can now handle the Keller-Segel finite particle system \eqref{ks} as a special case of what is now known about general SDEs, albeit with losses in the assumptions on $\nu$ compared to \cite{CP,FJ,FT,T} whose methods are tailored to \eqref{ks}.
-But, on the other hand, there is little loss in higher dimensions $d \geq 3$, and one can now introduce additional quite singular perturbations of the interaction kernels in \eqref{ks}.
-See \cite{Ki_multi,Ki_Morrey,KV}.
+We also mention that the theory of SDEs with general singular drifts that can, in particular, introduce strong attraction to submanifolds, was brought up to the task only recently, i.e.\,one can now handle the Keller-Segel finite particle system \eqref{ks} as a special case of what is now known about general SDEs \cite{Ki_Morrey}, albeit with losses in the assumptions on $\nu$ compared to \cite{CP,FJ,FT,T} whose methods are tailored to \eqref{ks}.
+But, on the other hand, there is no loss in higher dimensions $d \geq 3$ \cite{Ki_multi,KV}.
+One now has flexible means for modifying e.g.\,the interaction kernel in SDE \eqref{ks}.